Fincontrollex

 Configure Timeline

-Set calculation horizon and revenue ramp-up ratios by year
+Set calculation horizon and revenue ramp-up ratios by year to model gradual business growth

 Step 4